-In this paper, we examine the long-run behavior of regularized, no-regret learning in finite games.
-A well-known result in the field states that the empirical frequencies of no-regret play converge to the game's set of coarse correlated equilibria; however, our understanding of how the players' actual strategies evolve over time is much more limited - and, in many cases, non-existent.
-This issue is exacerbated by a series of recent results showing that only strict Nash equilibria are stable and attracting under regularized learning, thus making the relation between learning and pointwise solution concepts particularly elusive.
-In lieu of this, we take a more general approach and instead seek to characterize the setwise rationality properties of the players' day-to-day play.
-To that end, we focus on one of the most stringent criteria of setwise strategic stability, namely that any unilateral deviation from the set in question incurs a cost to the deviator - a property known as closedness under better replies (club).
-In so doing, we obtain a far-reaching equivalence between strategic and dynamic stability: a product of pure strategies is closed under better replies if and only if its span is stable and attracting under regularized learning.
-In addition, we estimate the rate of convergence to such sets, and we show that methods based on entropic regularization (like the exponential weights algorithm) converge at a geometric rate, while projection-based methods converge within a finite number of iterations, even with bandit, payoff-based feedback.
+In this paper, we examine the long-run behavior of regularized, no-regret learning in 1 finite games.
+A well-known result in the field states that the empirical frequencies 2 of no-regret play converge to the game's set of coarse correlated equilibria; however, З our understanding of how the players' actual strategies evolve over time is much 4 more limited - and, in many cases, non-existent.
+This issue is exacerbated by 5 a series of recent results showing that only strict Nash equilibria are stable and 6 attracting under regularized learning, thus making the relation between learning 7 and pointwise solution concepts particularly elusive.
+In lieu of this, we take a more 8 general approach and instead seek to characterize the setwise rationality properties 9 of the players' day-to-day play.
+To that end, we focus on one of the most stringent 10 criteria of setwise strategic stability, namely that any unilateral deviation from the 11 set in question incurs a cost to the deviator - a property known as closedness under 12 13 better replies (club).
+In so doing, we obtain a remarkable equivalence between 14 strategic and dynamic stability: a product of pure strategies is closed under better replies if and only if its span is stable and attracting under regularized learning.
+15 In addition, we estimate the rate of convergence to such sets, and we show that 16 17 methods based on entropic regularization (like the exponential weights algorithm) converge at a geometric rate, while projection-based methods converge within a 18 finite number of iterations, even with bandit, payoff-based feedback.
+19

-1 Introduction
+20 1 Introduction

 Background.
-The question of whether players can learn to emulate rational behavior through repeated interactions has been one of the mainstays of non-cooperative game theory, and it has recently gained increased momentum owing to a surge of breakthrough applications to machine learning and data science, from online ad auctions to multi-agent reinforcement learning.
+The question of whether players can learn to emulate rational behavior through repeated interactions has been one of the mainstays of non-cooperative game theory - and it has recently gained increased momentum owing to a surge of breakthrough applications to machine learning and data science (from online advertising to auctions and multi-agent reinforcement learning).
 Informally, this question can be stated as follows: